 The subtle mix of both serif and san-serif fonts provide a clear contrast between the heading and body copy.

 *Notice the difference in sizing between different parts of the text.*

 Where to Find Free Fonts

-There are plenty of sites (of varying quality) that offer free font downloads.
+There are plenty of sites (of varying quality) that offer royalty free font downloads, especially for commercial use.
 The number one thing to remember when downloading fonts is to check the license (more on this later).

 Here are a few free font sources to get you started: